odisha-muktasoft/MUKTA_IMPL/utilities/decrypt_data/readme.txt

 Step 7:
-Port forward the encryption service in portnumber 8094 kubectl port-forward "${POD}" 8094:8080 -n egov
+Update the API details for the enc service

 Step 8: